krupsKSM/krupsKSM/README.md

 # 🙏 Hi, I'm Krupasindhu 👋

-I'm a **MERN Stack Developer** focused on building clean, scalable web applications using React, Node.js, Express, and MongoDB.
+I'm a **MERN Stack Developer** focused on building clean, scalable web applications using React, Node.js, Express, and MongoDB

 - 🚀 Quick learner, highly motivated, and committed to delivering quality code
 - 📍 Based in Bangalore, and open to **hybrid or flexible work models** if the role aligns well.